314dev/PI/docs/source/common/lightning_module.rst

 Hooks
 =====

-This is the pseudocode to describe the structure of :meth:`~pytorch_lightning.trainer.Trainer.fit`.
+This is the pseudocode to describe the structure of :meth:`~pi_ml.trainer.Trainer.fit`.
 The inputs and outputs of each function are not represented for simplicity.
 Please check each function's API reference for more information.